NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Ask for help to create `HTML` code adding a section under the main content area with 12 image boxes for pet photos.
 The photos are located in the assets/images folder.
 The photos are named Pet1.jpg to Pet12.jpg.
 Each box should have an image, a cute pet name, and a short personality description underneath.
 Please ensure this code uses a `<section>` tag with a class of "pet-gallery".
   - [ ] Open your `index.html` file and locate the existing `<main>` tag.
 This tag should already contain the initial `<p>` tag with the business description.
-  - [ ] Paste the code for th pet images `<section>` directly below the existing `<p>` tag inside the `<main>`.
+  - [ ] Paste the code for the pet images `<section>` directly below the existing `<p>` tag inside the `<main>`.
 This will ensure that the pet image boxes section appears right after the business description.

 **Explanation:**
-- In this step, you enhanced the webpage by adding a section that showcases 12 pet photos, each accompanied by a cute pet name and a brief personality description.
+In this step, you enhanced the webpage by adding a section that showcases 12 pet photos, each accompanied by a cute pet name and a brief personality description.
 This section will be visually appealing and give users a glimpse of the adorable pets featured in your store.

 ## 9. **Add a Section for Location and Hours**
 Next, let's add a section for the location and hours.